mau-network/mau/README.md

 ### Peer to Peer Stack

-[Libp2p](https://github.com/libp2p/) team has made a great deal of libraries that's modular.
-Using them will allows replacing it's parts with other implementations in the future if the need arises.
-Using libp2p stack as follows should build a Kademlia-DHT network for peer discovery, routing and a secure connection for content exchange.
+Using a reduced Kademlia routing protocol over TCP/HTTP allows peers to find other peers using their public key fingerprint and authenticate all requests using mutual-TLS allows passing any needed information in the certificate such as IP addresses, DNS names. effectively reusing what the websites already have.

 * **Transport protocol**: HTTP2/TCP
-* **Discovery/Routing**: mDNS, Kademlia-DHT, DNS (for existing websites interoperability)
+* **Discovery/Routing**: mDNS, Kademlia routing protocol, DNS (for existing websites interoperability)

 The previous stack should allow peers discovery over the same network. or with S/Kademlia-DHT routing if not on the same network.